ArminBaz/MineSweeper/ReadMe.md

 ## Mine Sweeper Project

-This was a project that was done for my csci455 class at usc.
+This was a project that was done for my csci455 class at USC.
 The implementation is in java and you will have to be able to run the program within a desktop that allows for pop ups.

 <br/>